andrey-helldar/DigitText/README.md

 ## Copyright and License

 DigitText was written by Andrey Helldar for the Laravel framework 5.1 or later, and is released under the MIT License.
 See the LICENSE file for details.

+## Translation

+Translations of text and comment by Google translate.
+Help with translation +1 in karma :)